chris-moreton/concourse-pipeline-controller/README.md

 This first time this stage runs, it will create a Cloud Foundry space for your AAT (automated acceptance testing) environment.
 It will also create any services that you have requested.
 See [Adding Services To Your Infrastructure](#AddingServices).

 You can add your own infrastructure by adding Terraform configurations to your repository.
-See [Adding  Custom Infrastructure](#AddingInfrastructure)
+See [Adding  Custom Infrastructure](#AddingInfrastructure).

 3) Deploy (AAT)
 4) Build Infrastructure (PROD)